NotWoods/tigeroakes.com/content/posts/flik/index.md

 These excerpts were extract word-for-word on January 24, 2021.
 Since then, FLIK's website has changed.
 The older responses can be seen on the [Wayback Machine](http://web.archive.org/web/20210124074758/https://weareflik.com/faqs).

-_Update: Since this post was published, FLIK has tweaked their FAQ to remove the question "What are the tax implications?
-Is this legal?
-How does the honorarium work?".
+_Update: Since this post was published, FLIK has tweaked their FAQ to replace the question "Is this legal?" with "Can this work for me?".
 The original content from their site is [preserved below](#what-are-the-tax-implications-is-this-legal-how-does-the-honorarium-work)._

 ### Do I have to pay the apprentice?